I Am So Grateful for God’s Love

 I also needed to practice what I preached.

 If I was telling you to stand up to the bully and use your voice, then I needed to do the same thing.
+This group has helped me to stay accountable and move forward in my own healing journey.

 God has shown me how to stay calm, to allow the other person to speak, and try to stay on topic.
 Then when it’s my turn, I share my perspective but in a way that honors God.